 Crucial: Lots of surgeries allow you to book appointments online, but you will need to register for online services.
 Check your surgery's website for details.

 Anything you tell your GP is confidential - this means they usually will not say that you've been to see them, or why.
 If you are at risk, or putting someone else at risk, then the GP or nurse might need to talk to other professionals.
-They will always try and discuss this with you first, and make sure you know what is going on.
+They will always try and discuss this with you first.

 Seeing a doctor or nurse on your own